 Brick, stone or decorative metal shall be used for fencing.
-Ground level decorative or non-screening fence height shall not exceed 48 inches.
+Ground level decorative or non-screening fence height shall not exceed 48 inches in front of principal building setback.
 Railings along terraces may be solid walls, open fencing or glass walls and must meet all local Building Codes for minimum required height.